 Although staff members are not automatically teachers, teachers do exist in another sense.
 When a student wants to learn something and decides that the best way to learn it is from another person, they may approach another member of the community and ask them to serve as a teacher.
 This means that staff and students alike are potential teachers, depending on the knowledge they possess.
 In this sense, our student/teacher ratio is always 1 to 1.Go to top ▴

 Every day is different at The Open School.
 Some days, a student might be laser-focused on a project.
 Other days, that same student might engage twenty different activities.
-It all depends on what the student is interested in.
+It all depends on what he or she is interested in.
 You can see snapshots of a couple of days at The Open School in the articles War and Peace and Where Everyone is Brilliant.Go to top ▴

 Our program is full time.
 Students must be present each day for a minimum of 5 hours.
 It is imperative that students come to school on a full-time schedule for two reasons.
 First, students vote on school business, so part-time students would not have equal voice in running the school.
 Secondly, we find that the community thrives when everyone is equally invested; whether it is in joy or struggle, the community functions in solidarity.